Close

 • Speaking in Online Terms: Chronically online youth often incorporate slang and memes into their everyday conversations, sometimes making it difficult for others to understand them.
 Their speech might be peppered with internet jargon, which reflects their deep immersion in online culture.

-• Obsessed with Internet Celebrities: Many Gen Z and younger millennials will also show a lot of passion and interest in so-called online celebrities, such as famous YouTubers or Twitch streamers and influencers.
+• Obsessed with Internet Celebrities: Many Zoomers and younger millennials will also show a lot of passion and interest in so-called online celebrities, such as famous YouTubers or Twitch streamers and influencers.

 • Always On Their Phones: Many young people who are chronically online tend to be addicted to their phones and never want to be without them, even in situations like classrooms or at the dinner table.

-• Compulsive Checking of Notifications: Many kids and teens who are chronically online find it difficult to stop checking their devices for notifications.
-This constant need for updates from social media or messaging apps can lead to excessive time spent online and a decline in attention to real-life activities.
+• Compulsive Checking of Notifications: Kids and teens who are extremely online find it difficult to stop checking their devices for notifications.
+This constant need for updates from social media or messaging apps can lead to excessive time spent online and a decline in attention to activities that aren’t in the online world.

-• Lots of Time Indoors: Young people who are chronically online will often eschew outdoor activities like walks in nature in favor of spending time inside, where they can connect to the net.
+• Lots of Time Indoors: People who are chronically online will often eschew outdoor activities like walks in nature in favor of spending time inside, where they can connect to the net.

 In Adults